swissdrg/formats/README.md

 ### Running the application
 Run the application by entering `rails server` from the main project directory.
 Then navigate to `0.0.0.0:3000` in your browser.

+If you get an error that the server is already running, that may be from a file that is not deleted after stopping Docker-Compose.
+Run `rm tmp/pids/server.pid` to fix this.

 ### Authentication

 Run 'rake db:seed' from the main project directory to create a user.